sheltermanager/asm3/doc/manual/waitinglist.rst

 entries and automatically increasing that rating after a configurable amount of time has elapsed to ensure that a queue system can be adhered to.

-To open the waiting list screen, go to *ASM->Edit the current waiting list* or press SHIFT+ALT+W if your browser supports it.
+To open the waiting list screen, go to :menuselection:`ASM --> Edit the current waiting list` or press :kbd:`SHIFT+ALT+W` if your browser supports it.

 .. image:: images/waitinglist_results.png